noah978/noah978.github.io/resume.md

 **CIO of Building the Bridges Community Services**

-As the founding CIO of the organization, I set up the internal IT infrastructure and was the sole developer of the website, [btbcs.org](https://btbcs.org).
-Through this process I worked heavily with a variety of common web technologies:
+As the founding CIO of the organization, set up the internal IT infrastructure and solely developed their website, [https://btbcs.org](https://btbcs.org).
+Worked heavily with a variety of common web technologies throughout this process, some of which include:

 * Google Workspace
 * Docker